Are you detail oriented enough to get recruited?

 Attention to detail shows you are present in that moment, not going through the motions

 During the recruiting process, you will have plenty of opportunities to show coaches you are actively involved and thinking about what you are doing.
 In baseball, there are rarely quick fixes, so coaches want players who will work to make adjustments, seek understanding, and try to get the most out of good and bad experiences.
 This involves being focused and present in the moment.
 The last thing a coach wants is a player who goes through the motions just to get things done.
 Take the email we discussed in the intro as an example.
 The email is an important stepping stone for the recruit and that’s why the poor quality is even more troubling.
-Knowing nothing else about the player, Coach J can only assume the poor quality and other flaws in the email reflect a lack of attention to detail that will be mirrored on the field.
+Knowing nothing else about the player, Coach J can only assume the poor quality and other flaws in the email reflect a lack of attention to detail that will be mirrored in preparation for big moments on the field.

 Attention to detail shows you understand the importance of process